Mercer’s Cost of Living Survey for 2021 ranked Nairobi 145th out of 209 countries, making it more affordable than both Cairo (137th) and Doha (130th).

 Most expats working in Nairobi earn good salaries with employment perks for major expenses.
-These could include housing allowances, company cars, medical-aid contributions, education benefits, and visa and permit charges.
+These could include housing allowances, company cars, health insurance contributions, education benefits, and visa and permit charges.

-That said, don’t be misled into thinking that expat life in Nairobi is cheap.
-While it certainly is possible to live sparingly with minimal expenses, most Westerners prefer imported products and other services and these often come at a price.
+That said, don't be misled into thinking that expat life in Nairobi is cheap.
+While it certainly is possible to live sparingly with minimal expenses, most Westerners prefer imported products and other services, which often come at a price.

 As is the case with most destinations, an expat’s chief expenses in Nairobi will be accommodation, school fees, transport, food, clothes and utilities.